judiebig/CML_Risk/README.md

 ![Contrastive Objectives](pics/cl_paradigm.png)

-Submitted to TKDE 2022 for review
+Submitted to JOC 2023 for review
 --------------------

 While the earnings transcript dataset cannot be publicly released due to the data provider's policy, we make our contrastive multi-tasking learning implementation publicly available.